ryantoll/Kata-Game-of-Life/README.md

 Further Work:

-1. Make the "game" progress based upon a timer rather than a keystroke.
-Add Play/Pause button to support this.
-Editing a cell automatically pauses the game to ensure consistent calculations.

-2. Performance upgrades as discussed above based upon testing.
+1. Performance upgrades as discussed above based upon testing.

-3. Further GUI library upgrades as needs arise.
+2. Further GUI library upgrades as needs arise.

-4. Improved rendering speed as this seems to be the primary bottleneck.
+3. Improved rendering speed as this seems to be the primary bottleneck.